flopezag/tutorials.secured-OrionLD/docs/index.md

 in the creation of the PEP Proxy, the Application Id is obtained after the creation if you request the PEP Proxy details associated to the application.

-The following table summarize the Data that are needed, where you can find them and which are the configuration parameters in PEP Proxy associated to this value.
+The following table summarize the Data that are needed, where you can find them, and which are the configuration parameters in PEP Proxy associated to this value.

 | Data               | Request response          | Configuration parameter |